johnfn/Fathom/README.md

 # Fathom

 Hi.
 Fathom is a game development library, currently being developed for Haxe.
-It compiles to Flash and NME.
+It compiles to Flash and C++.

 **Fathom is under heavy development.
 Expect brokenness until this message goes away.
 Of course, if you want to help, just let me know.
 There's lots to do.**